bcooperstl/advent-of-code-2020/documentation/day17.md

 * If a cube is inactive (`.`) and 3 of its neighbors are active, that cube flips to active (`#`).
 Else is stays inactive.

 We need to process this for 6 rounds and then return the number of cubes in the active state after 6 rounds.

+### Part 2 ###

+Same as part 1, but for a 4-D space instead of a 3-D space.
+Same two rules apply exactly.

 ### Input Format ###